apache/druid/docs/content/querying/topnmetricspec.md

 }
 ```

+Note that in earlier versions of Druid, the functionality provided by the DimensionTopNMetricSpec was handled by two separate spec types, Lexicographic and Alphanumeric (when only two sorting orders were supported).
+These spec types have been deprecated but are still usable.

 ## Inverted TopNMetricSpec

 Sort dimension values in inverted order, i.e inverts the order of the delegate metric spec.
 It can be used to sort the values in ascending order.